scitags/firefly-collector/README.md

 To configure forwarding run `cp conf/logstash/99-firefly-fwd.conf.example conf/logstash/99-firefly-fwd.conf`.
 Open the copied file and change REPLACE_WFIREFLY_COLLECTOR to the hostname of the collector where fireflies should be forwarded.

+Current configuration expects that collector runs on a dual stack machine.
+If that's not the case please update `conf/logstash/01-input.conf` host field to `0.0.0.0`.

 With the Opensearch parameters configured, bring up the pipeline as follows:

 ```